DeFiGeek-Community/landing-page/content/blog/announcing-the-launch-of-our-news-docs-in-english.en.md

 layout = "post"
 subtitle = ""
 thumb_image = "images/blog/DFGC_logo_banner02.png"
-title = "Annoucncing the launch of our News & Docs in English" [seo] description = "DeFiGeek Community Japan starts publishing News and Docs in English" title = "Annoucncing the launch of our English News & Docs in English"
+title = "Announcing the launch of our News & Docs in English" [seo] description = "DeFiGeek Community Japan starts publishing News and Docs in English" title = "Annoucncing the launch of our English News & Docs in English"